eludris/eludris/docs/src/content/extra/detailed.md

 ## Overview

-The main goal with Eludris to provide a uniquely fresh but not entirely new experience.
+The main goal with Eludris is to provide a uniquely fresh but not entirely new experience.
 One where anyone can find (or create) a place focused around their interests while having a couple of fundamental policies that greatly improve users' experience.

 These policies include being secure, 100% FOSS, privacy respecting and decentralised, while also not inconveniencing users who don't understand what these things entail, but still enhancing their experience.